Views of Richard Dawkins: Feminism and women's rights

-Elevatorgate
+"Elevatorgate"

 Dawkins was denounced for his comments about a video blog post by atheist blogger and writer Rebecca Watson.
 The scandal resulting from his comments was called "Elevatorgate".
 The controversy started at an atheist convention in Dublin, where Rebecca Watson spoke about feminism and the atheist movement.
 That night, when Watson was in an elevator, she was propositioned by a man, who said "Don't take this the wrong way, but I find you very interesting, and I would like to talk more.
 Would you like to come to my hotel room for coffee?"
 Watson found this extremely inappropriate, and afterwards, she made a video blog saying "guys, don't do that."
 The comments exploded with divisive opinions, and PZ Myers reacted on his blog Pharyngula.
-On that post, Dawkins unexpectedly made the following comment in the form of a fictitious letter to a Muslim woman complaining of misogyny:
+On that post, Dawkins made the following comment in the form of a fictitious letter to a Muslim woman complaining of misogyny:

 Dawkins was criticized by atheists and others for his remarks.
 David Allen Green in New Statesman wrote that "One of the many problems here is that Rebecca didn't use her video to downplay the plight of Muslim women from the perspective of an American woman...Just because there is severe misogyny in one context doesn't remove the need to deal rationally and helpfully with its lesser manifestation in other contexts."
 PZ Myers responded by writing, "This isn't slightly bad.
 It's very bad.
 Atheist men are alienating the people we want to work with us on the very same problems...that you cited in your comment."

 Dawkins tried to clarify his argument, but this elicited several more negative responses:

 Watson herself issued the following boycott of Dawkins as a response to his posts:

 As part of a reaction to the controversy, Skepchick writers wrote open letters to Dawkins explaining why they believed his comments were offensive and misguided.